eurekarobotics/eureka-dotfiles/README.md

 ## Projectile

 Very powerful file navigation system in a git repo.
 Try pressing (s-, f f).
 Note that s is the Windows key.

+# Contribute
+Feel free to open a PR to this repo.